GAIR-NLP/auto-j/README.md

 We thank Chunpu Xu and Yuqing Yang for supporting the human annotation process.

-This repository is based on [PKU-Alignment/safe-rlhf](https://github.com/PKU-Alignment/safe-rlhf) (training) and [vllm-project/vllm](https://github.com/vllm-project/vllm) (inference), we also thank their contribution to the community.
+This repository is based on [PKU-Alignment/safe-rlhf](https://github.com/PKU-Alignment/safe-rlhf) (training) and [vllm-project/vllm](https://github.com/vllm-project/vllm) (usage), we also thank their contribution to the community.